crazywhalecc/static-php-cli/README-en.md

 ## Compilation Requirements

 Yes, this project is written in PHP, pretty funny.
-But php-static-cli only requires an environment above PHP 8.0.
+But php-static-cli runtime only requires an environment above PHP 8.0 and tokenizer extension.

 - Linux
   - Supported arch: aarch64, amd64